This glossary identifies some of the most frequent terms I use and points you to posts for more information.

 Buffers: Events, resources and experiences that decrease the impacts of stress and trauma.
 See more in The Chronic Illness Model.

 Critical Periods: Important periods in the growth and maturation of our organ systems and developing bodies, when the direction of development is most influenced by interactions with the environment.
-See more in The Chronic Illness Model.
+See more in The Chronic Illness Model and Essential Guide, Chapter 4.

-Development: Periods of growth and maturation from conception through to adulthood.
+Development: Periods of brain, immune system and other organ and body growth and maturation from conception through to adulthood.

 David: is my husband.
 We were married in June 2011.
-I introduce him in the first blog post.
+I’ve shared how we celebrate our anniveraries.

 Early Life Events: This refers to events occurring during childhood.